 Knowles (KN) Receives a Buy from Susquehanna

-Susquehanna analyst Christopher Rolland maintained a Buy rating on Knowles (KN) on July 20 and set a price target of $17.00.
-The company’s shares closed last Monday at $14.70.
+Susquehanna analyst Christopher Rolland reiterated a Buy rating on Knowles (KN) today and set a price target of $17.00.
+The company’s shares closed last Wednesday at $14.63.

 See today’s analyst top recommended stocks >>